huseyineergin/mini-banking/README.md

   - Password: 12345aA+
   - Email: `jane.doe@example.com`

-After startup, application can be accessed on `http://localhost:3000`.
+After startup, the application can be accessed at `http://localhost:3000`.

 ## API Endpoints